-The landing page at the USA version of the William Hill website is the ideal place to begin our exploration of the site.
+The home page at the USA version of the William Hill website is the ideal place to begin our exploration of the site.
 Just below the ‘America’s No 1 Sports Book’ strapline – we’ll put that claim to the test shortly – there is a map of the US with state-by-state access.
 I’m going to complete this William Hill review by accessing the version aimed at those in New Jersey.

+However, does the platform change depending on the William Hill legal states at hand?
 The services won’t change much between US locations but it’s something to be aware of.
 If you’re in another acceptable US location, such as Colorado, Indiana, or Michigan, you may see a few differences in the service.
 Reassuringly, though, William Hill follows all the legal requirements regardless of the location it is aiming to serve with its online website.

 Exploring the site further, we can see the logo for the DGE at the bottom of the site.
 This stands for Division of Gaming Enforcement – in this case, as I reviewed the New Jersey site, it focused on the New Jersey-specific branch of the DGE.
 The logo confirms that William Hill is licensed and regulated to supply its services in approved locations in the US.